kirank6/Web-Scraping/README.md

-For PDF text extraction:
+#For PDF text extraction:
-pyPDF
+import PyPDF2

+# For webdriver
+from selenium import webdriver